Curious about the actual physics of how a heat pump works? Learn about it here.

 So in practice, a heat pump might use the following cycle to warm a home when it’s 30°F outside:

 The COP in this case is 3.12, which is quite close to what real-world heat pumps are able to achieve in these conditions.

 Hopefully this article has helped you understand how heat pumps actually work.

 There’s plenty more to learn on this topic – high-end heat pumps today use all sorts of tricks to modify the heat pump cycle, like flash gas injection and intercooling.
 And future heat pumps will use new refrigerants that are more climate-friendly than R410a.
 (And here at 2040 Energy, our heat pumps for radiators are very different indeed, because they use a transcritical cycle and ejector energy recovery.)

 If you’re interested in digging deeper, you can find the pressure/enthalpy data for many different refrigerants with a quick Google search.
 One good resource is here at The Engineering Mindset.
 If you are a coder, you can also use get the data from the very handy CoolProp library.

 Thanks for reading!
 Let me know in the comments below if you have questions on this article, or what you’d like to see covered in the future.

-Next: 2040 Energy Receives Grant to Support Field Testing of Unique Heat Pump Technology.
+Next: Heat Pump Startup 2040 Energy Receives Grant to Support Field Testing of Unique Heating Technology.

 About 2040 Energy